xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 # 4. Explicit - with factory methods

-To solve the problem of people creating a "mixed bag" of properties and them been mutable, a factory method could be created on the type to initialise the result in the correct state depending on the outcome of the operation.
+To solve the problem of people creating a "mixed bag" of mutable properties, a factory method could be created on the type to initialise the result in the correct state depending on the outcome of the operation.

 ``` csharp